 A trail period gives you a chance to test out a company’s product, and it also gives you a chance to test out their support.

-Technical errors can delay your drivers, which’ll really piss off your customers.
+Technical errors can delay your drivers, which’ll really upset your customers.
 So you’ll want any issue you have to be addressed as quickly as possible.
 If you need to wait a long time to get a single query resolved, that’s not a good sign.

 Also, multiple contact options should be available to you (phone, email, online chat, etc.).
 There can never be too many ways to reach someone in a time of need.